How Much Calcium and Magnesium Should You Take?

 One of the reasons magnesium is so low in soils is that when you grow food in the same plot over and over again, the soil gets exhausted and the minerals are gone.
 Eventually, nothing will grow and you will be left with dust.
 Farmers adapted to this and found that rotating crops and replenishing the soil with compost helped put in more nutrients than was taken out.
 This became the basis for organic agriculture.

 Chemical agriculture took a different approach and decided they could keep plants growing with synthetic NPK (nitrogen, phosphorus, and potassium) while neglecting all of the trace minerals like magnesium and the microorganisms.
 Since the plants became susceptible to disease easily due to these deficiencies, chemical agriculture’s solution was to spray the plants with neurotoxins known as pesticides.

 Combine the lack of magnesium in the soil with processed foods, a high-grain diet, stress, sweat, alcohol and caffeine and presto!
 You have a deficiency.

-*If you are female and crave chocolate (especially during that time of the month) one of the reasons is – besides being delicious and like a giant hug – that it’s high in magnesium.
+*If you are female and crave chocolate (especially during that time of the month) one of the reasons is – besides being delicious and like a giant hug – that it’s high in magnesium and boosts serotonin.

 The Health Beat’s Dosage Recommendation